 That process starts with a home energy audit, which is our chance to pinpoint what’s going wrong in your house or office (energy-wise) and make specific recommendations for affordable solutions.
 A staple at the top of that solutions list: replacing windows ¦ when the price is right

-So in today’s article, we’re going to look at some of the key benefits of replacing windows in a Colorado home, and then we’re going to weigh those benefits against the cost of investment.
+So in today’s article, we’re going to look at some of the key benefits of replacing windows in a Colorado home, the average cost of new windows for a house, and then we’re going to weigh those benefits against the cost of investment.

 1. Instant Savings

 When families decide to replace the windows in their home, they usually see it as spending money now to save money later.
 And sure enough, energy-efficient windows come with substantial long-term ROI, which we’ll explore in greater detail below.
 But the savings actually begin earlier than you might realize.